HunterWhyte/handtracker/README.md

 ![hand history .txt format](hh.png)

-and parses it into a database full of useful information so graphs like this can be created
+and parses thousands of them into a database full of useful information so graphs like this can be created
 ![winnings in chips](graph.png)